cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-houston.md

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.

-Both days are led by **Ryan Marsh**, renowned BDD and Cucumber expert and practioner.
+Both days are led by **Ryan Marsh**, renowned BDD and Cucumber expert and practitioner.

 Discover how BDD can help your organisation by downloading our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf).